November 13, 2020

 MDH has engaged with a broad array of stakeholders and public health community partners to assist with case investigation and contact tracing.
 Those who help guide and support this work include tribal government and tribal public health, local public health, advocacy groups, disability advocacy groups, community-based groups representing people of color and indigenous people, counties, workforce partners around the state, colleges and universities and others.

-For more information on case investigation and contact tracing, see Tracing COVID-19.
+For more information on case investigation and contact tracing, see Overview of case investigation and contact tracing.